kristinbranson/notes/LargeNotLanguageModelNotes.md

 ### Deployment

-A fixed prompt is used for each task, e.g. tje first 1024 tokens of a demonstration.
+A fixed prompt is used for each task, e.g. the first 1024 tokens of a demonstration.
 Action vectors are produced one at a time, then decoded into actions at the end of the time step.

+### Experiments

+They do some experiments, but no comparisons, and just say it seems okay at a bunch of tasks.
+They show that bigger models do better.

+### Out-of-distribution tasks

+Their context was too small to use prompting, so they fine-tune the model on the held-out task.
+Here, they actually did some ablation experimeents.
+I believe they *never* pre-train on data from the held-out task.
+They experiment with pre-training on all the data vs pre-training only on data from the same domain vs pre-training on data from only the non-control tasks (vision and language tasks, I believe? possibly robotics is included there??), and no pre-training.

+For the cartpole swing task, there seems to be a benefit to pre-training on all data vs just data from the domain for smaller amounts of fine-tuning.
+Without pre-training on control data, this model does not do well.
+For other tasks, fine-tuning from scratch does okay.

+The only case where pre-training on non-control data seemed to help was for the DMLab task.
+Since the input here includes images, the image dataset may be helping.

+### Specialist single-domain multi-task agents

+They show that their method works for single-domain data.

 ### Data sets